adamsilver/fdpb/03-book-a-flight.md

 As usual, our first port of call is to see if there's a date picker control that browsers provide natively for free.
 Good news: there is.
 The date input (`<input type="date">`) offers a special and convenient interface for picking dates while also enforcing a standard format for the value that's sent to the server upon submission.

 Mobile browser support is really good and includes Samsung's browser, FireFox, Edge, Chrome, Opera and Safari.
-Desktop support is patchier: Chrome and Edge support it, but FireFox and Safari (at time of writing) don't.
-Don't worry, we'll look at how to support such browsers later.
+Desktop support is patchier: Chrome and Edge support it, but Internet Explorer and Safari (at time of writing) don't.
+We'll look at how to support them later.

 ![Image](.)
 Caption: A selection of date pickers on different browsers

 As the date picker is provided by the browser, you'll notice how it looks a lot like the system date picker that's used for setting dates and times on your phone.
 That's by design so that mobile browsers can outsource the problem to native components.
 This is good because users will be familiar with it which speaks to principle 3, *Be consistent*.

-You might be concerned that they look different across the different browser vendors.
+You might be concerned that they look different in different browser vendors.
 Don't be.
 Most users don't notice the difference and the rest don't care.
 Remember, most people use the same browser every day.
 That is, they only see their platform's implementation.
 Unlike us, they're not agonising over subtle differences during cross-browser testing.

 > Nobody cares about your website as much as you do[^]